Datavault-UK/.github/profile/README.md

     <img src="/images/datavault_logo.png" alt="Datavault Logo">
 </div>

-### Welcome to Datavault – the creators of the original Data Vault automation tool using dbt™, dbtvault.
+### Welcome to Datavault – the creators of the original Data Vault automation tool using dbt™, AutomateDV.

 Our mission is to provide businesses with the tools they need to manage their data with ease and efficiency using Data Vault 2.0™.
 Our Data Vault automation tool, dbtvault, is the original Data Vault tool using the dbt™ infrastructure.